lumip/MSFSModManager/README.md

 ### Add/Remove installation source for a package

 ```
-fsmodm add-source <PackageId> <SourceURL> [<SourceOptions>]
+fsmodm add-source [<PackageId>] <SourceURL> [<SourceOptions>]
 fsmodm remove-source <PackageId>
 ```

-Adds/removes a source from which packages can be installed. `PackageId` is a user-chosen identifier for the package (and will be used as the folder name for the package in the Community mod folder of MSFS). `SourceURL` specifies the URL from which the package (and package metadata) are obtained and `SourceOptions` are additional arguments depending on the source type.
+Adds/removes a source from which packages can be installed.
+`PackageId` is an identifier for the package (and will be used as the folder name for the package in the Community mod folder of MSFS).
+It is an optional argument as the program will usually detect it automatically from the package source.
+However the user can choose to specify it explicitly if they so choose, e.g., to overwrite the automatically detected id or in case automatic detection fails.
+ `SourceURL` specifies the URL from which the package (and package metadata) are obtained and `SourceOptions` are additional arguments depending on the source type.

 Current source types are: